happypeter/happyschool/src/pages/007-ckb-mine/index.md

   args = ["0xc5bf2929f835eb68c789e440ab18c65498fc6ed5"]
 ```

-Now Ctrl-C to stop the ckb run process, restart again to load the modified config.
+Now Ctrl-C to stop the ckb process, restart again to load the modified config.

 To start mining, we need to open a new terminal and run